pereiraleo447/worldbuilding-obsidian/PROJECT HARUKA/Story Overview.md

 “What?
 Why?”

 “Please just trust me, you don’t have a lot of time.
 I need you to grab his armband, his pouch and his gun.”

+You glance at Itou’s clothes.
+You notice a blue armband hanging loosely around his left sleeve, with an official-looking coat of arms embroidered on the front.
+An empty handgun holster is loosely fastened around his right pant leg, the pistol it contained just a few feet off to the side.
+Poking through underneath the shirt is a black nylon belt pouch, clasped shut.

 “His *gun*?!
 Why would Itou have a gun at school?
 What’s going on here?!”